 - "I don't want to be seen as a whiner."
 An employee who doesn't believe in the anti-discrimination laws will often have this perspective.

 - "Even after what I've been through, I don't want to hurt my boss."
-An employee tends to be scared to hurt their boss and never wants to file for a compliant against their superiors.
+Often, employees tend to be scared to hurt their boss and never wants to file a complaint against their supervisors.

 - "I don't want to be disloyal to my company."
 Correcting unfairness ultimately will make an employer more effective by ending a bad corporate practice.